-The Marches Building Investment Grant, which is part-financed by the European Regional Development Fund, has been launched across the Marches Local Enterprise Partnership (LEP) geographical area which covers Herefordshire, Shropshire and Telford & Wrekin.
+The Marches Building Investment Grant, which is part-financed by the European Regional Development Fund, is available across the Marches Local Enterprise Partnership (LEP) geographical area which covers Herefordshire, Shropshire and Telford & Wrekin.

 Worth £2.2m and aimed at SMEs, the scheme offers capital grants to facilitate new build developments, reconfiguration, extension or renovation of commercial business premises.
 The scheme can also support new plant and machinery to compliment the proposed building project.
 It is anticipated that the scheme will attract private sector match funding of up to £2.2m and create approximately 90 jobs.